Illarion-eV/Illarion-Lua/source/includes/_tutorial.md

 6. Save the file.
 7. Start your local server and connect with your Illarion client to check for the new login message.
 To reload scripts while the server is running, use the `!fr` command within the client. ![](images/tutorial/hello.png)
 8. Under _Source Control_ you can now see login.lua as a modified file.
 Click + to stage the changes. login.lua will now show under _Staged Changes_.
 9. Enter a message title "Say hello on login", insert a blank line and write a more detailed message below.
-Press CTRL + Enter to submit the commit.
+Press CTRL + Enter to submit the commit of all staged changes.
 10. Under _Source Control_ select _... > Push_ to send your changes to your GitHub repository.

 ## Sharing your Work